We have not been able to loop anything else than MPEG-2 Transport stream

 Safe zones for the background loop¶

-You can download the svg to use as a template, playing with the layer visibility settings to check whether the background has a sensible rendering.
+You can download the SVG to use as a template, playing with the layer visibility settings to check whether the background has a sensible rendering or not.

-As a background, we suggest a solid color or a light gradient (matching the conference theme), and adding a logo and/or some text (e.g. dates) in the “visible in both composite modes” zones only.
-If that doesn’t suit you, you can try having redundant content in the “side-by-side equals-only” and “side-by-side preview-only” zones, but this usually looks worse than just static content.
+As a background, we suggest a solid color or a light gradient (matching the conference theme), and adding a logo and/or some text (e.g. dates) in the “Always visible” zones only.
+If that doesn’t suit you, you can try having redundant content in the “Only visible in Side-by-Side Equals” and “Only visible in Side-by-Side Preview” zones, but this usually looks worse than just static content.